Board of directors

 Adam Greenfield

 Adam is a transportation, streets, land use advocate and community organizer.
-He is Advocacy Director at Safe Streets Austin and has led successful campaigns for protected bike lanes on Congress Avenue and Shoal Creek, the Living Streets program, and eliminating parking minimum requirements in Austin.
+He is Interim Executive Director at Safe Streets Austin and has led successful campaigns for protected bike lanes on Congress Avenue and Shoal Creek, the Living Streets program, and eliminating parking minimum requirements in Austin.
 Away from advocacy, Adam is a passionate bicycle traveler and enjoys woodworking, Stoic philosophy, and - like all good music-lovers - Prince.

 • Joe Green